alexdlaird/amazon-orders/docs/troubleshooting.rst

 -----------------------------

 By default, ``amazon-orders`` uses ``html.parser``, Python's `built-in HTML parser <https://docs.python.org/3/library/html.parser.html>`_.
-There are some situations where this parsers is not preferred, either because it is slower than other options, or in some cases it leads to parsing issues, where fields like ``title``, ``currency``, etc. are populated with mangled data.
+There are some situations where this parser is not preferred, either because it is slower than other options, or in some cases it leads to parsing issues, where fields like ``title``, ``currency``, etc. are populated with mangled data.
 ``amazon-orders`` should work with any `BeautifulSoup-compatible HTML parser <https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser>`_, and many prefer to use `lxml <https://pypi.org/project/lxml/>`_ instead.
 If another parser is installed, you can change